May 18, 2023

 - Remove dead brush and cut down long grass.

-- Empty and remove containers that hold stagnant water such as old tires, swimming pool covers, clogged gutters, unused toys or vehicles.
+- Empty and remove containers that hold stagnant water such as old tires, swimming pool covers, clogged gutters, unused toys or vehicles – mosquitos can breed in this water

 - Mow the grass and trim the ditches regularly.
 Mowing the ditch helps control the growth of wild parsnip.
 Keeping the plant mowed will prevent the plant from flowering and spreading its seeds.